-- The Partnership is a master limited partnership, which as of June 30, 2016, had outstanding 57.2 million Common Units (NYSE: "SGU"), representing 99.43% limited partner interest in Star Gas Partners, and 0.3 million general partner units, representing 0.57% general partner interest in Star Gas Partners.
-The general partner of the Partnership is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat" or the "general partner").
-The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - The Partnership owns 100% of Star Acquisitions, Inc., a Minnesota corporation ("SA"), that owns 100% of Petro Holdings, Inc., a Minnesota corporation ("Petro").
+- The Partnership is a master limited partnership, which as of June 30, 2017, had outstanding 55.9 million Common Units (NYSE: "SGU"), representing 99.4% limited partner interest in Star Gas Partners, and 0.3 million general partner units, representing 0.6% general partner interest in Star Gas Partners.
+The general partner of the Partnership is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat" or the "General Partner").
+The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - The Partnership owns 100% of Star Acquisitions, Inc., a Minnesota corporation ("SA") that owns 100% of Petro Holdings, Inc., a Minnesota corporation ("Petro") and 100% of Woodbury Insurance Co., Inc., a Connecticut captive insurance corporation formed in July 2016 to insure large deductibles for certain insurance policies carried by Petro.
 SA and its subsidiaries are subject to Federal and state corporate income taxes.
 The Partnership's operations are conducted through Petro and its subsidiaries.
-Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that as of June 30, 2016, served approximately 446,000 full-service residential and commercial home heating oil and propane customers.
-Petro also sold diesel fuel, gasoline and home heating oil to approximately 74,000 customers on a delivery only basis.
-In addition, Petro installed, maintained, and repaired heating and air conditioning equipment for its customers and provided ancillary home services, including home security and plumbing, to approximately 26,000 customers. - Petroleum Heat and Power Co., Inc., a Minnesota corporation ("PH&P") is a 100% owned subsidiary of the Partnership.
-PH&P is the borrower and the Partnership is the guarantor of the third amended and restated credit agreement's five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020 (See Note 9-Long-Term Debt and Bank Facility Borrowings).
+Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that as of June 30, 2017, served approximately 441,000 full-service residential and commercial home heating oil and propane customers.
+Petro also sold diesel fuel, gasoline and home heating oil to approximately 73,000 customers on a delivery only basis.
+We installed, maintained, and repaired heating and air conditioning equipment and to a lesser extent provided these services outside our customer base including 14,900 service contracts for natural gas and other heating systems.
+In addition, we provided home security and plumbing to approximately 29,100 customers. - Petroleum Heat and Power Co., Inc., a Minnesota corporation ("PH&P") is a 100% owned subsidiary of the Partnership.
+PH&P is the borrower and the Partnership is the guarantor of the third amended and restated credit agreement's \$100 million five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
+(See Note 9-Long-Term Debt and Bank Facility Borrowings).